 - Keep water in your sleeping bag over night so it doesn't freeze.
 You'll wake up thirsty most mornings at altitude and one litre of ice won't be much help.

 - Keep your batteries warm.
 Nothing drains a battery faster than the cold so even if your not using them, keep your camera batteries, phone etc. in a warm place, such as an inner pocket during the day and in the bottom of your sleeping bag at night.
 They can keep your water company while you sleep.

 - Embrace the locals and their traditions, trekking is only half as much fun without them.
 It's not just a goal oriented sport, it's an immersive, cultural experience too!

-- Make use of the layering system [see here for a great explanation] and be sure to add/remove layers as soon as you feel the need.
+- Make use of the layering system [see here for a great explanation from Go Outdoors and also here for another from My Open Country] and be sure to add/remove layers as soon as you feel the need.
 It's much harder to get warm than it is to stay warm and it's never comfortable to be covered in sweat.

 - Zip-off pants are great for keeping control of temperature and comfort, whilst minimising weight.

 - Avoid alcohol during the trek, especially on the way up.
 You'll acclimatise much better as a result and those drinks on your last night will taste SO good!